History of malaria: Origin and prehistoric period

 The first evidence of malaria parasites was found in mosquitoes preserved in amber from the Palaeogene period that are approximately 30 million years old.
 Malaria protozoa are diversified into primate, rodent, bird, and reptile host lineages.
 The DNA of Plasmodium falciparum shows the same pattern of diversity as its human hosts, with greater diversity in Africa than in the rest of the world, showing that modern humans had had the disease before they left Africa.
 Humans may have originally caught P. falciparum from gorillas.
 P. vivax, another malarial Plasmodium species among the six that infect humans, also likely originated in African gorillas and chimpanzees.
 Another malarial species recently discovered to be transmissible to humans, P. knowlesi, originated in Asian macaque monkeys.
 While P. malariae is highly host specific to humans, there is some evidence that low level non-symptomatic infection persists among wild chimpanzees.

-About 10,000 years ago, malaria started having a major impact on human survival, coinciding with the start of agriculture in the Neolithic revolution.
+About 10,000 years ago, malaria started having a major impact on human survival, coinciding with the start of agriculture in the Neolithic Revolution.
 Consequences included natural selection for sickle-cell disease, thalassaemias, glucose-6-phosphate dehydrogenase deficiency, Southeast Asian ovalocytosis, elliptocytosis and loss of the Gerbich antigen (glycophorin C) and the Duffy antigen on the erythrocytes, because such blood disorders confer a selective advantage against malaria infection (balancing selection).
 The three major types of inherited genetic resistance (sickle-cell disease, thalassaemias, and glucose-6-phosphate dehydrogenase deficiency) were present in the Mediterranean world by the time of the Roman Empire, about 2000 years ago.

 Molecular methods have confirmed the high prevalence of P. falciparum malaria in ancient Egypt.
 The Ancient Greek historian Herodotus wrote that the builders of the Egyptian pyramids (c.
-2700–1700 BCE) were given large amounts of garlic, probably to protect them against malaria.
-The Pharaoh Sneferu, the founder of the Fourth dynasty of Egypt, who reigned from around 2613–2589 BCE, used bed-nets as protection against mosquitoes.
+2700–1700 BC) were given large amounts of garlic, probably to protect them against malaria.
+The Pharaoh Sneferu, the founder of the Fourth dynasty of Egypt, who reigned from around 2613–2589 BC, used bed-nets as protection against mosquitoes.
 Cleopatra VII, the last Pharaoh of Ancient Egypt, similarly slept under a mosquito net.
 However, whether the mosquito nets were used for the purpose of malaria prevention, or for more mundane purpose of avoiding the discomfort of mosquito bites, is unknown.
-The presence of malaria in Egypt from circa 800 BCE onwards has been confirmed using DNA-based methods.
+The presence of malaria in Egypt from circa 800 BC onwards has been confirmed using DNA-based methods.